 + PRO: Affordable aspects of Japan expenses

-While Japan is generally expensive, there are aspects of living that can be quite affordable, such as public healthcare, certain foods and some utilities.
+While Japan is generally expensive, there are aspects of living that can be quite affordable, such as public healthcare, certain foods, and some utilities.

-- CON: Japan is hard on the wallet
+- CON: Generally hard on the wallet

 It's no secret that Japan is an expensive place to live, with Tokyo frequently claiming the top spot in worldwide cost of living surveys.
 The quality of life is second to none, but it's vital for expats to ensure that they will be paid enough to comfortably shoulder these expenses.